ppy/osu-wiki/wiki/Replay/en.md

 _Replay with discussion options in view_

 Click on `Show Comments` to enable flowing comments regarding the beatmap(set) at the middle of the screen.
-Active osu!supporter will have an extra `Colour` button which allows new comment to be coloured.
+An active osu!supporter account will have an extra `Colour` button which allows new comment to be coloured.

 ![Adding a comment by a player/mapper][Replay discussion comment]